arcxp/datadog-service-catalog-metadata-provider/README.md

 **NOTE ABOUT VERSIONING:** This GitHub Action uses the [Service Catalog Definition APIs](https://docs.datadoghq.com/tracing/service_catalog/service_definition_api/#post-a-service-definition) at version 2.
 Datadog is always working to improve their APIs, and this Action will be updated to support the newer versions of the API as they become available.

+## Supported Versions

+At this time, this GitHub Action supports the following versions of the Service Catalog schema:

+- `v2`
+- `v2.1`

 ## Wait, but why?

 Datadog already has methods for supplying this information.
 Why do we need another one?
 The answer is pretty simple: constraints.